 The Internet, whether accessed from a computer, mobile phone or other devices, has become embedded within modern family life.
 It is used to buy and sell goods, online banking, find information and socialising.
 It can also have a darker side with cybercrime, inappropriate material and illegal activity taking place online affecting both adults and children.
 Online Safety is concerned with the safeguarding of young people in the “digital” world and ensuring they feel safe when accessing new technology.

-Working closely with Kent County Council, an Online Safety Officer is working within the school to help children, parents/carers and teachers understand online dangers and how to combat them.
+The Safeguarding Team work closely with Kent County Council Online Safety Officer to help students, parents/carers and teachers understand online dangers and how to combat them.
 The school recommends the nationally acclaimed ‘ThinkUKnow’ Internet safety scheme.
 The ThinkUKnow scheme from the Child Exploitation and Online Protection Centre (CEOP) highlights the importance of online safety to children and parents and also encourages them to use the “Report Abuse” button which can be used to get help and advice and report illegal online behaviour.

 CEOP is the UK’s lead law enforcement agency for protecting children from sexual abuse.
 If someone has acted inappropriately online towards your child, you or another young person you know, report it to CEOP.